 This is the Citroën 2CV, or “deux chevaux” in French.
 It’s an iconic car, but let’s be honest, it’s not an object of beauty.
 Or is it?
 Opinions are starkly divided.
 The car has legions of fans who adore them in the same way that people adore the Volkswagen Beetle (which is better looking, right?).

-The 2CV was created to mobilise France’s rural communities, and in that regard it was a tremendous success.
-First launched in 1948, the car remained relatively unchanged for 42 years in which time over 3.8 million 2CVs were produced, along with over 1.2 million small 2CV-based delivery vans known as Fourgonnettes.
+The 2CV was created to mobilize France’s rural communities, and in that regard, it was a tremendous success.
+First launched in 1948, the car remained relatively unchanged for 42 years and in that time over 3.8 million 2CVs were produced, along with over 1.2 million small 2CV-based delivery vans known as Fourgonnettes.

 With a 0 to 60 time of 8.6 hours, it’s fair to say that the car was painfully slow.
 Much of the ‘power’ from the engine was probably swallowed up by the ridiculously soft suspension that fans of the car claimed gave it light off-road capabilities, which presumably meant it could handle gravel driveways admirably.

 Unlikely as it might seem, the 2CV stands in the same company as the Aston Martin DB5, and Lotus Esprit, as a ‘Bond car.’
 In the 1981 film For Your Eyes Only, British secret service agent, James Bond, played by Roger Moore, swerves his way through a hail of bullets in a yellow 2CV he borrows from a beautiful woman who he later swerves into bed with, of course.
 However, that product placement failed to increase the cars ‘sex appeal.’
 Instead, the 2CV remained popular with, as one Wikipedia editor puts it, “hippies and environmentalists.”
 (I’m not kidding, that’s really on Wikipedia!)